Guantanamo lawyers want Obama to declassify CIA prison program

 Military officials have said much of the information is classified by the government because it could threaten national security if it is released publicly.

-The defence attorneys say the evidence would show that the United States violated the international Convention Against Torture, which President Ronald Reagan signed in 1988 and the U.S. Senate ratified in 1994.
+The defense attorneys say the evidence would show that the United States violated the international Convention Against Torture, which President Ronald Reagan signed in 1988 and the U.S. Senate ratified in 1994.

 The secrecy restrictions violate the universal prohibition against silencing victims of torture, their letter said.